 Shashenok said in an interview with CNN reporter Pamela Brown that many of her friends fled Ukraine at the start of the war, but Shashenok took shelter with her mother, father and dog in an underground bunker in northern Ukraine for several weeks.
 On March 14, Shashenok posted on her TikTok that she had safely evacuated to Poland.

 In the same interview with CNN, Shashenok also said it is her duty to debunk fake news from Russia by providing an unfiltered lens into reality and hold Putin responsible for the havoc he has wreaked on her country.
 “I feel it’s like my mission to show people how it looks in real life.
-That it’s real life, and I’m here,” Shashenok said to CNN.
+That it’s real life, and I’m here,” Shashenok told CNN.

 AP US History teacher John Bungarden said TikToks like Shashenok’s are critical to the world’s view of the war because they show Ukrainians’ strength against Russia.